aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Build Network Ports

+AVD provides a way to standardize and reuse port profiles through a compact data model that can be utilized across the network.
 The Network Ports data model is stored in the **DC1_NETWORK_PORTS** tab above.
 Each port is enabled to support NAC and dynamically assigns the proper vlan based on 802.1x authentication.
+Multiple device types (IP Phone, Workstations, Printers, Access Points, etc...) can share the same port configuration.

 ![Figure: 3](images/dot1x_ports.svg)

-The following sample port configuration accounts for a number of end devices including: IP Phones, Workstations, Printers, Access Points, etc...
-AVD provides a way to standardize and reuse port profiles through a compact data model that can be utilized across the network.

 Sample port config: